 Dorothy Kirby/ LACOE, Los Angeles County "This art piece is basically talking about dreams and reality.
 I want fortune.
-As a genderqueer individual, I demand it." (view & download)
+As a genderqueer individual, I demand it." (view/download)

-I've spent hours standing in front of this mirror wishing the reflection would change

-Yet it never does

-When does staring become dissociating

-Because I've been gazing with glazed eyes at these shapes and colors for so long they don't

-Your words leave me wondering why the pitch of my voice determines how many letters you use to define me

-Three or five Man or Woman

-I tell myself next time I'll finally correct you

-Finally work up the courage to tell you that you can't even begin to comprehend

-How my identity fits in the most colorful gray area you've ever seen

-I'm always brought back to that same timid figure looking back at me I try to tell him that no matter what you say I'll never be him

-He just looks back at me and laughs Because he knows no matter how strong I seem
+A Mirror Worth Your Life

+Novato High School, Marin County

+"My piece is about some of the struggles that me and countless other trans people experience on a daily basis. [...]
+The poem is my way of bringing up some of the emotions that come up when I hear people misgender or disrespect me (or anyone else who doesn't identify as cisgender)."

+I've spent hours standing in front of this mirror wishing the reflection would change Yet it never does When does staring become dissociating Because I've been gazing with glazed eyes at these shapes and colors for so long they don't even feel like mine anymore Your words leave me wondering why the pitch of my voice determines how many letters you use to define me Three or five Man or Woman I tell myself next time I'll finally correct you Finally work up the courage to tell you that you can't even begin to comprehend How my identity fits in the most colorful gray area you've ever seen But no matter what I'm always brought back to that same timid figure looking back at me I try to tell him that no matter what you say I'll never be him He just looks back at me and laughs Because he knows no matter how strong I seem Bit by bit